NathanAliss/APhpToFix/README.md

 line 125 "chain check" : correct the if !empty chain who wasn't working

 -------------------------------------------------------

-Aliss - 26/03/2020 - fix 3
+Aliss - 26/03/2020 - fix 1

-applaying the flowing of the fix.
+applaying fix suggested from the forum "Open Classroom" and "developpez.com"

-IT'S WORKING !!!!
+no change on the problem but may help to fix.

-recreating the table and fixing the tag to match the information.
+line 41 "prepare" : replace the quote by some backstick

-thank to Lartak from Open Classroom
+ligne 17 "coment error" : try to integrate but the function stop all the execution

 -------------------------------------------------------